HNP alternative treatments

-If an HNP continues to produce chronic symptoms despite conventional and alternative treatments, a doctor might suggest surgery as an option.
-Rather than settle for highly invasive, risky open back surgery, contact Laser Spine Institute to learn about the minimally invasive, endoscopic alternative.
-Our orthopedic specialists have helped tens of thousands of patients find relief, and they may be able to help you rediscover your life without back and neck pain.
+If an HNP continues to produce chronic symptoms despite conventional and alternative treatments, a physician may suggest surgery as an option.
+Rather than settle for highly invasive, traditional open back procedures, contact Laser Spine Institute to learn about our minimally invasive spine surgery.

 We offer a range of both minimally invasive decompression and minimally invasive stabilization procedures that can treat HNP and other conditions on an outpatient basis through the use of muscle-sparing techniques.
 Because of this, our patients are able to enjoy a shorter recovery time and less risk of complication compared to traditional open neck or back procedures.^

 For more information about our alternative to traditional spine surgery, contact Laser Spine Institute and ask for your free MRI review* to see if you’re a candidate for our minimally invasive spine surgery.